AZ73903/Mortise/README.md

 ## Physical Architecture

-Mortise is a three-piece system:
+Mortise is a two-piece system:

 **Mortise** — the robot.
 Walnut and maple humanoid.
 Compute, audio electronics, display, controls, head movement.

 **Base platform/legs** House psu's fed by one iec inlet that splits in the torso.

-**Sub orb** — lathe-turned walnut sphere housing the RS125P-8 subwoofer.
-External, sits beside or behind Mortise.
-Speaker wire connects to base.
+Legs house the power functions and the feet are pencil drawers.

 ---